simoninns/silhouette-cameo-4-pen-holder/README.md

 ## Printing instructions
 The model has been printed and tested on the Prusa MK3S/MMU2S printer using Prusament PETG filament.
 All parts fit on a 20x20 printing bed.

+Note that the inserts are designed to be printed with the knurled end on the print bed with the rest of the parts at an angle.
+This ensures that the layers are diagonal to the pressure on the pen (otherwise the part would simply snap as you inserted it).

+The original manufacturer's part uses blue for the small insert, white for the medium and grey for the large.
+The overall body (and cap) are both white.

 ### Recommended print settings

 Print settings (for Prusa Slicer) are the same for all included parts: